knative/docs/install/README.md

 ## Installing Knative

-Follow the step-by-step guides for setting up Kubernetes and installing Knative components on the following platforms:
+Follow these step-by-step guides for setting up Kubernetes and installing Knative components on the following platforms:

 * [Easy Install on Google Kubernetes Engine](Knative-with-GKE.md)